Frontier Days

 Gus Anderson, undated, photo by Ralph Doubleday.

 Anderson was the 1913 Colorado state champion bronc rider winning an H. H. Heiser saddle.
-Herman H. Heiser started making saddles in Denver in 1856 and had a saddlery at 379 Blake Street.
+Herman H. Heiser started making saddles in Denver about the time of its foundings and subjectly had a saddlery in Central City and Black Hawk before moving back to Denver.
+In Denver his saddlery was located at 379 Blake Street.
 The company continued in business until it sold out to Denver Dry Goods in 1945.
 Anderson also won the San Diego [Calif.]
 Fair bronco championship in 1924.

 Plaque from championship San Diego championship saddle